ADVOCACY

 Funding to implement the Governor’s nation-leading Executive Order that directs DFG to create statewide biodiversity goals.
 This funding also supports stewardship on private and public land, and urban habitat programs in Gateway Cities and environmental justice communities.

-In addition to these priorities, we're defending the increases we've successfully advocated for in prior years by requesting level funding for:
+In addition to these priorities, we defended the increases we've successfully advocated for in prior years by requesting level funding for:

-In 2023, we had great success - all 6 of our requests for the FY24 state budget were fulfilled, resulting in a $47 million increase to important environmental programs!
+In 2024, we had success - legislators granted increases to many of our priority line items, resulting in a $14 million increase to important environmental programs!

 We're grateful to the the legislature, and especially Ways & Means Chairs Aaron Michlewitz and Michael Rodrigues, for prioritizing the Commonwealth's environment in the state budget.